conjectures-rdf/wikidata-converter-json-to-rdf/README.md

 	- A .zip folder will be automatically downloaded.
 This archive contains all RDF files converted against your chosen templates.
 	- Disclaimer: In folder ```data_conversion``` you can find an additional set of helpers called ```helper.js```, this is meant to be use in data conversions since it reproduces the assertion - non assertion of the statements in the json files.

+## Responsibility statement
-Developer: Fabio Vitali
+- Developer: Fabio Vitali
-Code tuning: Valentina Pasqual and Eduart Uzeir
+- Code tuning and debugging: Valentina Pasqual and Eduart Uzeir